Expo 2025: Ratification

-The registration dossier for Japan's expo containing a detailed plan with proposed operational dates (13 April to 13 October 2025) and legacy plans has been submitted to the BIE for review.
+The registration dossier for Japan's expo containing a detailed plan with proposed operational dates (13 April to 13 October 2025) and legacy plans was submitted to the BIE for review.

 Candidates

-On 22 November 2016, France submitted to the BIE its candidature to host World Expo 2025.
+On 22 November 2016, France submitted to the BIE its candidacy to host World Expo 2025.
 This first submission launched the bidding process for this Expo by opening the candidate list.
-All other countries wishing to organise World Expo 2025 had until 22 May 2017 to submit their own bids, after which the project examination phase started.
+All other countries wishing to organize World Expo 2025 had until 22 May 2017 to submit their own bids, after which the project examination phase started.